hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

  .writeTo(Sinks.map("sink_map"));
 ```

-For the above pipeline, user should configure below permissions for
+For the above pipeline, user must configure the permissions below for
 Hazelcast connectors:

 ```xml